Omar Marmoush: 2024–25 season

 On 23 January 2025, Premier League club Manchester City announced the signing of Marmoush on a four-and-a-half-year deal for a reported fee of £59 million.
 He made his debut for the club on 25 January in a 3–1 home league win over Chelsea.
 On 15 February, he scored three goals for City in a 4–0 home league win over Newcastle United, netting his first career hat-trick.
 Marmoush scored his first FA Cup goal on 30 March as a substitute for Erling Haaland, netting the winner in a 2–1 away victory over Bournemouth in the quarter-finals, sending City through to their seventh straight FA Cup semi-final.
 However, he missed a penalty kick in the final.
 On 20 May, Marmoush opened the scoring in City's 3–1 home win against Bournemouth in the Premier League, a long range effort that went into the top corner of Kepa Arrizabalaga's goal via the post.
 On 31 May, it was announced that the goal had won the Premier League Goal of the Season award.

+2025–26 season

+On 29 October 2025, Marmoush scored his first goal of the 2025–26 season in a 3–1 win over Swansea City in the fourth round of the EFL Cup.

+After returning from the Africa Cup of Nations with Egypt, he scored his first Premier League goal of the season in a 2–0 win over Wolverhampton Wanderers on 24 January 2026.
+On 4 February, he scored twice in a 3–1 win over Newcastle United in the second leg of the EFL Cup semi-final.

+Tottenham Hotspur

+On 27 August 2026, fellow Premier League club Tottenham Hotspur announced the signing of Marmoush on an initial season-long loan, with an obligation to buy at the end of the loan spell.

+He made his debut for Tottenham Hotspur on 29 August 2026 against Newcastle United where Tottenham lost 2-0 by Goals from Anthony Elanga and Yoane Wissa.